Pneuma – Wrexham band feat members who went onto form Oceanblue. More info req’d

 Pocketknife – band based in Manchester but originated in Denbigh (c2010), feat; Sian Hayward (voc,gtr), Gambler (bass), Tom Boardman (drms) (website)

-Pocket Venus – (pic) Colwyn Bay based 5-pc band formed 1996, feat; Chris Yates (voc,gtr) (ex Supermania, Lemon Sole, Slide, later Gotti), Steve Jones (gtr) (ex Supermania, now Hogchild), Naldo Algieri (bass) (ex Supermania, Fatty Hatners, Lemon Sole), Dave Robinson (keys), Pete Ryan (drms) (ex Wild Orchid, now Pinc Ffloyd), have matured into one of the areas most highly rated bands. gigs across the country Manchester (In The City) Hop and Grape, Boardwalk, Roadhouse, London – Red eye, Barfly, Pigstock 2001, Breeding Ground just to name a few.
+Pocket Venus – (pic) Colwyn Bay based 5-pc band formed 1996, feat; Chris Yates (voc,gtr) (ex Supermania, Lemon Sole, Slide, later Gotti), Steve Jones (gtr) (ex Supermania, now Hogchild), Naldo Algieri (bass) (ex Supermania, Fatty Hatners, Lemon Sole), Dave Robinson (keys), Pete Ryan (drms) (ex Wild Orchid, now Pinc Ffloyd), played gigs across the country Manchester (In The City) Hop and Grape, Boardwalk, Roadhouse, London – Red Eye, Barfly, Pigstock 2001, Breeding Ground just to name a few.
 The band also feat on Radio One The Evening Session on the strength of their demos rec at Rockcliffe in Llandudno.
 Prev members incl; Chris Bainbridge (gtr) and ex-Cyrff Mark Kendal (drms).
 Signed to Secrets of Sound Music (Jul01) to rel debut EP Make it Through Your Day (SOS006) which subsequently led to airplay from John Peel, Dyfan Tudur, Mark Radcliffe and Adam Walton, with the latter giving them a session on his show (20.01.02).
 EP has also been networked on ProgRockFM in USA and playlisted on Aural Innovations (Ohio), Alchemical Radio and Radio Marabu (NYC) as well as Pogopop FM in Italy.
-Shortly after rec 2nd single Tell Me Why (SOS007), Steve Jones quit (Oct02), unable to fulfill commitments, Dyfed Roberts (gtr) (ex Gwacamoli, later Gotti) replaced him and the rel was re-scheduled for 02.03.03.
+Shortly after rec 2nd single Tell Me Why (SOS007), Steve Jones quit (Oct02), unable to fulfill commitments.
+Dyfed Roberts (gtr) (ex Gwacamoli, later Gotti) replaced him and the rel was re-scheduled for 02.03.03.
 Band took most of 2003 off and never reformed.
-Jun08, Yates, Naldo, Dave and Dyfed announced they were reforming along with Steve Flavell (drms) (ex Static, Gotti, Hogchild), the line-up never got further than rehearsals but by Dec10, Yates, Naldo and Dave were joined by Chris Ryan (gtr) (ex Kona, Pinc Ffloyd) and Hargi (drms) (also Morffe, Carpet, Wobbly Hearts) with a return lo-key gig in Penrhyn Bay 29.12.10, Hargi was soon replaced by Simon Barton (ex Mojo) and they began playing regularly, inc support to Ultrasound in London (26.01.12) up until 2013 around rel of new single Back To Make It Better (more) (website)
+Jun08, Yates, Naldo, Dave and Dyfed announced they were reforming along with Steve Flavell (drms) (ex Static, Gotti, Hogchild), the line-up never got further than rehearsals but by Dec10, Yates, Naldo and Dave were joined by Chris Ryan (gtr) (ex Kona, Pinc Ffloyd) and Hargi (drms) (also Morffe, Carpet, Wobbly Hearts) with a return lo-key gig in Penrhyn Bay 29.12.10, Hargi was soon replaced by Simon Barton (ex Mojo) and they began playing regularly, inc support to Ultrasound in London (26.01.12) up until 2013 around rel of new single Back To Make It Better (more).

 Poets of Justice – band formed by Mike Peters in 1992, (the Poets being formerly the Llanrwst band Jess).
 They toured extensively during that year.
 The band went through a line up change in 1993, and started working under the name Mike Peters and the Poets.